Anarchism in the Netherlands: 19th century

 During the second half of the 19th century, with a few exceptions, the similarities between anti-authoritarian socialism and anarchism were greater than the differences.
 The boundaries between the two worldviews were fluid.
 By 1870 the social and economic conditions in the Netherlands were in crisis: high unemployment, low wages, child labor, child mortality and alcohol abuse.
 Housing and food were insufficient.
 At this time the mood of the proletariat became more and more radical, which was also expressed in the magazine Recht voor Allen.
 The first social legislation banned child labor in 1874: children under the age of twelve were forbidden to work.

 William III ruled the Netherlands between 1849 and 1890.
 He contributed to the repression against the socialists and anarchists, as well as the labor movement.
 William III was known as a "brute", who had a great predilection for hunting, alcohol, women and public brothel visits.
 The "half-mad" king was known for his tantrums and unpredictability, and became a symbol of oppression and decadence.
 He is said to have called his people stupid oxen, mob and trash.
 He insulted even the most conservative ministers.
 Josef Alexander Cohen called out "the gorilla king" in public and was sentenced to six months in prison for lese majesty.
-F.D.
 Nieuwenhuis was also sentenced to one year in prison for lese majesty, on the basis of an April 1886 article in the magazine Recht voor Allen, which was directed against the monarchy.
 It was unclear whether Nieuwenhuis was the author, but as the main editor he had taken on responsibility.

 The north of the Netherlands was one of the economically poorest areas in the second half of the 19th century, especially the province of Friesland.
 The economic crisis was fertile ground for socialism.
 Labor strikes had often happened in Friesland.
 As far as is known, the first strike occurred as early as 1810, and about 76 more followed by 1887.
-The best-known champions of the labor movement were Pieter Jelles Troelstra, head of the SDAP from 1894 to 1925, and Ferdinand Domela Nieuwenhuis.
+The best-known champions of the labor movement were Pieter Jelles Troelstra, head of the SDAP from 1894 to 1925, and Nieuwenhuis.